huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 **11. Add Docstring**

-Now, all the necessary functionality for *[camelcase name of model]* is added - you\'re almost done!
+Now, all the necessary functionality for *[camelcase name of model]* is added - you're almost done!
 The only thing left to add is a nice docstring and a doc page.
 The Cookiecutter should have added a template file called `docs/source/model_doc/[lowercase name of model].rst` that you should fill out.
 Users of your model will usually first look at this page before using your model.
 Hence, the documentation must be understandable and concise.
 It is very useful for the community to add some *Tips* to show how the model should be used.
-Don\'t hesitate to ping [name of mentor] regarding the docstrings.
+Don't hesitate to ping [name of mentor] regarding the docstrings.

 Next, make sure that the docstring added to